Vastyen/pondeg/README.md

 It is a simple and easy to use tool college scores.

-Used:
+## Stack

-• **Frontend**: JavaScript HTML5 CSS3 Extensible Markup Language Java Android Studio
+•  Java

-• **Backend**: JavaScript
+•  JavaScript
+•  HTML5
+•  CSS3

+### Install

+------------

 How can I use Pondeg?
 Very easy, just follow this steps

-### Install

-------------

 Click on the link to generate the download link, after just install it and open :). https://github.com/Bescri/Pondeg/blob/master/Pondeg.apk